rangle/angular-training-slides/exercises/template-driven-forms/README.md

 ## Step 7

 For the country `select` element put an `option` (set with `selected` and `disabled` attributes) for the '--Select a Country--' title option.
 Use the `NgFor` directive to add the set options for the possible countries based on the appropriate initialized property that was added to `AppComponent`.
-Optionally also use `NgFor` to define the radio options for the gender `input` element.
+Optionally also use `NgFor` with the `ng-container` element to define the radio options for the gender `input` element.

 ## Step 8